awcasella/Engenharia-Medica-Aplicada-UNIFESP-SJC-EngBio/README.md

 **Installing Anaconda**

-Instalation of Anaconda in Linux can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04).
+Instalation of Anaconda in Linux Ubuntu 18.04 can be found
+<a href="https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04" target="_blank">here</a>.

 # Algorithms